Sunrise over the Bale and Arsi highlands of Oromia, Ethiopia — rolling green hills, red volcanic soil, wildflowers in the foreground

 under 6 months

-The full week-by-week origin-to-bottle timeline lives on the transparency page.
-The complete origin story, with the lab math behind the 4× comparison, lives in our journal article on Ethiopian black seed oil.
+The full week-by-week origin-to-bottle timeline lives on how it's made.
+The complete origin story, with the lab data behind the highland-vs-lowland comparison, lives in our journal article on Ethiopian black seed oil.

 Origin questions, answered.